-BDCs and CEFs also will be able to rely on various communications safe harbors under the Securities Act.
+BDCs and CEFs also can now rely on various Securities Act communications safe harbors.

-BDCs and CEFs will be able to rely on:
+BDCs and CEFs can now rely on:

-- Rules 168 and 169 under the Securities Act, which allow Exchange Act reporting and non-reporting companies to disseminate regularly released factual business and forward-looking information even around the time of a securities offering without having such information be considered an "offer," so long as no reference is made to any potential offering - Rule 134, which provides a safe harbor that allows issuers to make certain written statements regarding an offer after a prospectus is filed, provided certain conditions are met - Rule 163A, which provides a safe harbor from the Section 5(c) prohibition on pre-filing offers for communications that do not reference an offering, and that are made more than 30 days prior to the filing of a registration statement, provided certain conditions are met -and- - Rule 163, which provides a safe harbor from the Section 5(c) prohibition on pre-filing offers for WKSIs to engage in unrestricted oral and written communications before the filing of a registration statement, if certain conditions are met
+- Securities Act Rules 168 (17 C.F.R. § 230.168) and 169 (17 C.F.R. § 230.169), which allow Exchange Act reporting and non-reporting companies to disseminate regularly released factual business and forward-looking information even around the time of a securities offering without having such information be considered an "offer," so long as no reference is made to any potential offering - Securities Act Rule 134 (17 C.F.R. § 230.134), which provides a safe harbor that allows issuers to make certain written statements regarding an offer after a prospectus is filed, provided certain conditions are met - Securities Act Rule 138 (17 C.F.R. § 230.138), which permits a broker-dealer participating in a distribution of securities to publish or distribute research reports about the issuer if the broker-dealer publishes or distributes such research reports in the regular course of its business and if the issuer has filed all period reports required during the preceding 12 months on Form 10-K and 10-Q - Securities Act Rule 139 (17 C.F.R. § 230.139), which provides a safe harbor for a broker-dealer's publication or distribution of research reports where the broker-dealer is participating in the registered offering - Securities Act Rule 163A (17 C.F.R. § 230.163A), which provides a safe harbor from the Section 5(c) prohibition on pre-filing offers for communications that do not reference an offering, and that are made more than 30 days prior to the filing of a registration statement, provided certain conditions are met

+• Securities Act Rule 163 (17 C.F.R. § 230.163), which provides a safe harbor from the Section 5(c) prohibition on pre-filing offers for WKSIs to engage in unrestricted oral and written communications before the filing of a registration statement, if certain conditions are met

-Other Amendments
+Other Rule Amendments

-The final rule sets out a number of additional amendments that were not necessarily contemplated by either the Small Business Credit Availability Act or the Economic Growth, Regulatory Relief and Consumer Protection Act.
+The final rule sets out a number of additional amendments.
 These are briefly summarized below:

-The amendments expand the scope of Rule 486 under the Securities Act to BDCs or CEFs that conduct continuous offerings of securities, as defined under SEC rules (such as a continuously offered tender offer fund).
-The amendments permit these funds to make certain changes to their registration statements on an immediately effective basis or on an automatically effective basis a set period of time after filing.

-- BDCs and CEFs that file short-form registration statements will be required to include additional information in their annual reports and will be required to disclose material unresolved staff comments.
-Registered CEFs also will be required to provide management's discussion of fund performance in their annual reports, similar to requirements that currently apply to mutual funds, exchange traded funds and BDCs. - BDCs will be required to submit financial statement information in registration statements and Exchange Act reports using Inline XBRL, and BDCs and CEFs will be required to tag certain data on the cover page of Form N-2 using Inline XBRL format. - CEFs that operate as "interval funds" will be able to register an indefinite number of shares and pay registration fees based on net issuance of shares.
+- The amendments expand the scope of Rule 486 under the Securities Act (17 C.F.R. § 230.486) to BDCs or CEFs that conduct continuous offerings of securities, as defined under SEC rules (such as a continuously-offered tender offer fund).
+The amendments permit these funds to make certain changes to their registration statements on an immediately effective basis or on an automatically effective basis a set period of time after filing. - BDCs and CEFs that file short-form registration statements are now required to include additional information in their annual reports and are required to disclose material unresolved staff comments.
+Registered CEFs also are now required to provide management's discussion of fund performance in their annual reports, similar to requirements that currently apply to mutual funds, exchange-traded funds and BDCs. - BDCs must submit financial statement information in registration statements and Exchange Act reports using Inline XBRL, and BDCs and CEFs are required to tag certain data on the cover page of Form N-2 using Inline XBRL format. - CEFs that operate as "interval funds" can register an indefinite number of shares and pay registration fees based on net issuance of shares.
 This approach is similar to that permitted for mutual funds and exchange-traded funds.